What is dry needling?

 Aside from resetting the pain pathways it has a local effect on the muscles itself.
 The body’s response to the needle brings increased blood flow and healing mediators to the site of injury meaning an increased rate of healing.
 Another positive effect of this is that it also encourages muscle growth and therefore increased strength capability.

-Or……for those who are wanting a little more advanced knowledge
+Or……for those who are wanting a little more advanced knowledge of dry needling

 When the needles are placed into these muscular trigger points it stimulates very sensitive nerve fibres known as golgi tendons and muscle spindle fibres, this may account for the resulting muscle relaxation